Canon 5D Mark III vs XC10

 Body comparison: Canon 5D Mark III vs XC10

 The physical size and weight of the Canon 5D Mark III and the Canon XC10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XC10 is notably smaller (28 percent) than the Canon 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the XC10 does not feature any corresponding weather-sealing.